Phone: (604) 885-2309

 I grew up in North Vancouver and have always spent time on the Sunshine Coast visiting family.
 I moved to the Coast in 2010 with my husband, our two children, and our twelve year old cat.
 After losing our cat to an illness shortly after moving here, it was not long before we adopted a kitten and a young adult cat from the Sunshine Coast SPCA.
 Steely and Oreo are a perfect match for our family and we are lucky to have found them.
 After being at home with my kids for a few years and spending time doing volunteer work, I joined the team at Sechelt Animal Hospital as a receptionist.
 Since starting at Sechelt Animal Hospital, I have adopted two more family members from the SPCA: Hoth (kitten) and Ripley (puppy) I love working with our talented, fun staff and getting to know our furry clients and their people.

 Reanne joined the Sechelt Animal Hospital in September 2016.
-She has always had a strong love for animals and now she is excited get to work with them!
+She has always had a strong love for animals.
 Reanne was born and raised on the Sunshine Coast, and has no plans on leaving.
 Her and her husband have 2 dogs, Charlie and Miller.
 They adopted Charlie as a puppy from the Sunshine Coast SPCA in 2013.
 A year later they decided he needed a friend and added Miller to their family.
 On her days off you can usually find her enjoying the outdoors!